Geothermal in Mexico: The Ring of Fire

 Geothermal In Mexico: The Ring Of Fire

-Mexico has been using geothermal energy for decades.
-Its first well was commissioned in 1959 and since then geothermal capacity has had significant growth stages.
-However, in the last decade, geothermal energy has been in decline.
+Mexico has been utilizing geothermal energy for decades.
+Its first well was commissioned in 1959, and since then, geothermal capacity has undergone significant growth stages.
+However, over the last decade, geothermal energy has experienced a decline.

 Regulations and Permitting